-Ask yourself the question am I contagious?
-Physicians recommend staying home at the first sign of the illness, as this is when you are most contagious.
-You may feel worse in the following days of the sickness, however, you become less contagious.
+Ask yourself the question, “Am I contagious?”
+Physicians recommend staying home at the first sign of the illness, as that is when you are most contagious.
+You may feel worse in the following days of the sickness, however, you become less contagious as time goes on.

-The next thing to consider is if your workplace is “sick friendly”.
-For most Healthcare Professionals the answer to this is no. In the healthcare field, you often do not have the freedom to the care of yourself during a shift if you are under the weather.
+The next thing to consider is if your workplace is “sick friendly.”
+For most healthcare professionals, the answer to this question is no. In the healthcare field, you often do not have the freedom to take care of yourself during a shift if you are under the weather.
 Along with that, you need to consider the demographic of people that will be exposed to your illness.
-People with weakened immune systems, young children, and elderly are just a few examples of why your workplace may not be as “sick friendly” as someone that might work on their own.
+People with weakened immune systems, young children and the elderly are just a few examples of why your workplace may not be as “sick friendly” as it is for other people that work in a different occupation.

-There are many professionals that are well-aware of these first two things to consider but ignore this next one.
-Once a person is diagnosed and sent to get a prescription they often feel well enough to return to work.
+There are many healthcare professionals that are well-aware of these first two questions but often fail to consider this next one.
+Once a person is diagnosed and sent to get a prescription, they often feel well enough to return to work.
 It is important to evaluate if the medication you are on will interfere with your job.
-Is it going to cause you to be less productive, or are you unable to perform duties that others will count on you for?
+Is it going to cause you to be less productive, or will you be unable to perform duties that others are counting on you for?

-Making a wise decision on whether to stay home sick or not can be difficult.
+Making a wise decision on whether you are sick enough to stay home or not can be difficult.
 Some people feel the need to push through and tough out being under the weather.
 Be sure that you consider the effects of coming to your specific job in these conditions.
-Healthcare has a higher risk of coming into work sick.
+Healthcare professionals have a higher risk of coming into work sick.
 Use sound judgment and evaluate all who will be affected when you are sick at work.